AthenZ/k8s-athenz-identity/DESIGN.md

   * Service names do not need mapping and can be used in both places as-is.
 * A Kubernetes pod has a service identity derived from the namespace that it runs in and the service account used to launch it.
 The service account should have the same name as the service that is used to route to pods.
-* There is no notion of container identity (yet).
+* There is no notion of container identity.

 ### TLS identities

 A TLS cert for an Athenz service has the following characteristics.

 * A common name that is the equal to `<athenz-domain><DOT><athenz-service>` (e.g. `media.sports.frontend`)
-* 2 SAN names constructed as follows:
+* 2 DNS SAN names constructed as follows:
     * `<service><DOT><mangled-domain><DOT><dns-suffix>`
     * `<unique-id><DOT>instanceid.athenz<DOT><dns-suffix>`

   where `dns-suffix` is a suffix that is allocated per provider service.
 This should be arranged to be the same as the DNS suffix used for kube-dns for the cluster. `mangled-domain` is the domain with dots replaced with dashes and literal dashes turned into double dashes.
+* SAN IPs for pod IP and service IP (if one exists at pod creation)

 ### Service identity bootstrap